 How to conduct a pay equity analysis

-There are distinct benefits to performing a pay equity analysis beyond those of complying with the regulations.
+There are distinct benefits to performing a pay equity study beyond those of complying with the regulations.
 The analysis can help your organization navigate not only how to establish salary ranges and how to develop a pay structure that is competitive and equitable, but also on how to administer individual employee rates of pay.
+A comprehensive pay equity review can address issues related to the gender pay gap and ensure fair pay practices.

 We are in an unprecedented labor market, where more jobs exist than there are people to fill them.
-As a result we are seeing significant competitive pressure on wages at all levels of the organization.
+As a result, we are seeing significant competitive pressure on wages at all levels of the organization.
 Nonprofit organizations, like employers across all industries, are finding it increasingly difficult to not only attract but also retain employees.
+This makes pay equity assessment even more critical for employee retention.

 The Bureau of Labor Statistics announced in October that the number of individuals quitting their job increased in August to 4.3 million.
 A Gallup analysis in March 2021 found that 48% of America’s employees were actively job searching or watching for new opportunities.
 Some believe that the number of employees ae potentially in play for new jobs could be closer to 55% or more.